pierrelouisdelx/NeurofluxDisorderDetection/README.md

 -   `evaluate`: Evaluate the model on test data
 -   `predict`: Make predictions on a single image

+If you want to skip the training part, you can download the pre-trained models from [https://cdn.orbs.cloud/resnet50_model.pth](https://cdn.orbs.cloud/resnet50_model.pth) and [https://cdn.orbs.cloud/neuroflux_model.pth](https://cdn.orbs.cloud/neuroflux_model.pth) and put them in the `output/saved_models` folder.

 ### Training Models

 The dataset configuration file is located in the `configs` folder.
 It has a very simple structure: